 SN:A16593.
-Hands down, Gibson’s best flat top model introduced in the 1950’s.
-Fancy adornments aside, it’s a fascinating and tonally successful design.
-Created from the 16” L-5 body mold, it has deep maple back and sides, spruce top, and almost a jazz style neck.
-Early years were X-braced with two gently scalloped tone bars.
+Gibson’s fabled flat top introduced in the 1951.
+Created from the 16” L-5 body mold, it has deep maple back and sides, spruce top, almost a jazz style neck with a plethora of cool appointments.
+The earliest years were X-braced with two gently scalloped tone bars.
 Later years have very short square braces.
-Both configurations sound great however most J-185 aficionados have a slight preference for the earlier ones.
-Two things stand out for me; the versatility of the tone and the comfort of playing it.
-The narrow waist positions the guitar perfectly in the lap.
-It feels like a Martin 000 with a dreadnought-sized body.
+Both configurations sound great however some J-185 aficionados have a slight preference for the earlier ones.
+Discontinued in ’59, only 270 natural-finish and 648 sunburst J-185s were made.

-The particular one is very cool.
-It spent some time in a very fine shop in Canada where a very fine luthier provided a neck reset and refret.
+The particular one is a standout player.
+It spent some time in a very fine shop in Canada where a Gibson specialist provided a neck reset and refret.
 In my shop, it’s received a slightly taller saddle and a setup by Mark Tossman.
 The end pin hole had been enlarged but it’s been invisibly restored to its original dimensions and the original end pin reinstalled.
-I’m told the tuners had been changed out but the originals have been happily restored and there’s no sign that they’ve ever been off.
+I’m told the tuners had been changed but the originals have been happily replaced and there’s no sign that they’ve ever been off.
 Honest playwear galore but no abuse, cracks or wonky issues.

-I think of this model as Gibson’s OM as it excels in many playing styles.
-It’s a balanced and smooth for accompanying singing; jazz chording sounds appropriately chunky and the maple gives it some cut when played with a heavy pick.
-I do think this would have been a long-lived model had Gibson put some marketing muscle behind it.
-But they chose to put the money behind the J-200, “King of the Flat Tops”.
+I think of this model as Gibson’s OM as it excels in many playing styles and is very comfortable to play.
+It’s a balanced and smooth for accompanying jazz chording but shows the Gibson-chunk when strummed hard.
+The maple back and sides give it some solid cut when played with a heavy pick.
+It might have fared better in the marketplace had Gibson put some marketing muscle behind it.
+But they chose instead to support the larger and even fancier J-200, “King of the Flat Tops”.
 Size does matter.
-The J-185 had a good run from 1951-1957 and, while not super scarce like an AJ, they are somewhat hard to find now.
+Yet, the J-185 had a good run from and found favor with a variety of players from Skip James to sons of the Pioneers guitarist Ken Curtis.
 People who have them hand onto them.
 For good reason.

 This one comes in a gorgeous Lifton case that fits like a glove with brown exterior and a plush burgundy interior.